solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 This is the narrative of the course of events by Mr. Müller, who confirms these statements with his word of honor.

+Probably on the same night, a camaraderie of country youths in Neuhausen, Urach County went

 ...